Spirit of America nominations sought

 -

 Blunt, other U.S. senators, release Jan.
-6 report, make recommendations31Roy Blunt (R-Missouri) and three of his U.S. Senate colleagues have released a bipartisan report on the Jan.
+6 report, make recommendations38Roy Blunt (R-Missouri) and three of his U.S. Senate colleagues have released a bipartisan report on the Jan.
 6 attack on the U.S. Capitol.
 Sen. Blunt was joined in unveiling the report by fellow Republican Rob Portman (Ohio) and Democrats Amy...

 -